Pratek1/PratikPatil/README.md

 🤝  Let’s Connect

 If you’re into solving problems with code, data, or design — let’s chat.
-I’m always up for collaboration, mentoring, or just sharing what we’ve learned.
+I’m always up for collaboration or just sharing what we’ve learned.

 🔗 [LinkedIn](https://linkedin.com/in/your-profile)